merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro-themes.md

 ### Webpack Configuration

-Configure 'options.features.theme' and `options.features.dynamicAlias` in your
-[webpack configuration](./nitro-webpack.md) to enable themes functionality.
+Configure 'options.features.theme' in your [webpack configuration](./nitro-webpack.md) to enable themes functionality.

 And add an entry file per theme in the src folder ('ui.<theme-id>.js|ts')